lfeutre/lcfg/README.md

 ## Usage [&#x219F;](#table-of-contents)

-Below are examples of using the different functionality provided by lcfg.
+In the sub-sections below are examples of using lcfg, specifically its first- and second-level configuration directives.

 Though the basic assumption is that one would use this in conjunction with ``lfetool`` and standard LFE project ``Makefile``s, lcfg is usable with vanilla Erlang.
-Assuming you have added lcfg to your ``rebar.config`` like so:
+If you have added lcfg to your ``rebar.config`` like so:

 ```erlang